Derry’s Bogside Murals: A Complete Guide to The People’s Gallery

 This mural is dedicated to the Women of Derry.
 Countess Markievicz, carrying a flag of Cumann na mBan, and Ethel Lynch, carrying a flag of the Derry IRA.
 Markievicz is famous for her role in the Easter Rising of 1916 Lynch died in December 1974 of injuries sustained when a bomb exploded prematurely.

-One of the longest political wall murals in Ireland was unveiled in Derry in 2021 to commemorate the ten republican prisoners who died in the 1981 hunger strike in the H-Blocks at Long Kesh.
+One of the island’s longest political murals, unveiled in 2021, commemorates the ten prisoners who died during the 1981 hunger strike.

 Hunger Strike Memorial